tonysofthonda/olympus_ms_processfile/README.md

 ## How it works

 1. The project includes a properties file  (**application.properties**), with the entries:
-   `file.sourcedir: To indicate where the file should be read` `mftp.credentials.host, mftp.credentials.port, mftp.credentials.user, mftp.credentials.pass: To indicate user credentials for MFTP server`
+   `file.sourcedir: To indicate where the file should be read`.
-   `monitor.workdir.inbound: To indicate the source folder in witch scheduller will be reading the files`

-2. On a daily basis, the module runs a scheduller customizable job that perform the next:

-3. Perform a conecction to a MFTP server with the provided host & credentials

-4. If the shceduller finds one or more files, this will select the **First File**, the one with the newest date in the customatizable folder.

-5. At the end, **ms.transferfile** will be called sending the next information:
+   A `processFileTemplate file: To indicate how lines and data should be read`.

+2. Once called the service, the template file is validated to ensure the correct data lecture and extraction, if this is incorrect the process ends throwing an exception.

+3. The service performs a validation over the file that will be read, if the file can not be read, the service throws an exception.

+4. If evehing is correct the service will perform an extraction of each line separated by "\n", will create tokens for each of the fileds that will be processed.

+5. Each of these tokens are separately processed, and acording the instructions contained in the line, data base instructions will be performed.

+5. If errors ocurss during the

 {
     "status": 1,